-CAR allows SEPA to control activities which are, amongst other things:
+CAR allows SEPA to control activities which, amongst other things:

-- liable to cause pollution of the water environment; or - result in the direct or indirect discharge, and any activity likely to cause a direct or indirect discharge, into groundwater of any hazardous substance or other pollutant.
+- are liable to cause pollution of the water environment; or - will result in a direct or indirect discharge into groundwater of any hazardous substance or other pollutant.

-Deep boreholes generally pose a higher risk to the water environment than shallower boreholes.
+Both the drilling and operation of deep boreholes generally pose a higher risk to the water environment than shallower boreholes.
 This is because if they are inappropriately constructed, maintained or decommissioned these boreholes can act as potential pathways for deeper, poorer quality groundwater to migrate into shallow aquifer systems.